ANA Charter

 AEPG encourages ANA members to commit to the following practices:

-• Ensuring facts concerning individuals or organisations are accurate and verifiable and any sources used are evidence-based, assuming responsibility for the accuracy and fairness of presented information and disclosing any proprietary interests.
+Ensuring facts concerning individuals or organisations are accurate and verifiable and any sources used are evidence-based, assuming responsibility for the accuracy and fairness of presented information and disclosing any proprietary interests and credits where due.

 ANA members are expected to demonstrate professional conduct and behaviour in different settings, where they represent their work, role, or affiliation with ANA.
 Examples of unprofessional behaviour include, but are not limited to: